symc/reactnd-project-readable/frontend/README.md

 - a button which can be used to delete the post

 ### Post details and comments
 By clicking the Details button of the post, you can display the post details.
 This view will show the post on top (without the details button) and the comments about this post under the post.
-Each comment in this view contains
+A comment can be upvoted, downvoted, edited or deleted, just like a post.
+At the bottom of the list of comments, there is a blue button ("Add new comment") which can be used to add a new comment.
+Each comment in this view displays
 - a comment body on top
 - comment author
 - date of creation of the comment
 - total vote of the comment
-A comment can be upvoted, downvoted, edited or deleted, just like a post.
-At the bottom of the list of comments, there is a blue button ("Add new comment") which can be used to add a new comment

 ### Creating and editing posts or comments
 By pressing "Add new post" button in the navigation bar, you can open the comment creation page.
 This page has fields for post title, post body, post author and category.
 After changing these fields, you can save the post by pressing "Save".
 If you press "Discard", your changes will be discarded and you will be redirected to the main page of the app.
 If you leave the author field empty, a default author name ("anonymous") will be used.
 Similarly, an empty title will be replaced with the text "[No title]".